 - Pharaonic Village

 Join a guided tour for (half) a day and get to see other things than you would on your own.
 Meet new people, especially when you travel solo (which I would not encourage for females here).
 Sustainable tourism includes providing work to locals.
 Even in many longer round trips, a day trip in the center of Cairo is excluded or optional.
+These partners have great offerings for guided tours and activities in and around Cairo:

 In the need for internet in Egypt?
 Get portable Wi-Fi.